mablack/cordova-diagnostic-plugin/README.md

     cordova.plugins.diagnostic.switchToLocationSettings();

-Note: For Android, you may want to consider using the [Request Location Accuracy Plugin for Android](https://github.com/dpa99c/cordova-plugin-request-location-accuracy) to request the desired location accuracy without needing the user to manually do this on the Location Settings page.
+Note: On Android, you may want to consider using the [Request Location Accuracy Plugin for Android](https://github.com/dpa99c/cordova-plugin-request-location-accuracy) to request the desired location accuracy without needing the user to manually do this on the Location Settings page.

 ### switchToMobileDataSettings()